inpercima/feature-app/README.md

 ### Recommendation

 It is recommanded to use a server to get full access of all angular.
-You can do this for example with `yarn serve:dev`.
+You can do this for example with `yarn serve:mock`.
 For the other options your app should run on a server which you like.

 ### DevMode with mock data